 Any child who has been abused and who is under the jurisdiction of the Berrien County Family Court or the St. Joseph County Family Court can be a CASA kid, but generally our children have seen the worst.
 They may have been severely abused, they may have had several foster homes already, they may have many siblings and are separated from them.
 They may have extensive educational, medical or emotional needs.
 CASA Volunteers serve the children who need our advocacy, consistency and listening ear the most!

-Many of our volunteers have full time positions but, most have some flexibility in their day to attend court hearings and some meetings.
+Many of our volunteers have full time positions outside of CASA but, most have some flexibility in their day to attend court hearings and some meetings.